samkennerly/fountain/README.md

 [classic FizzBuzz]: https://imranontech.com/2007/01/24/using-fizzbuzz-to-find-developers-who-grok-coding/

-Fountain objects generalize this problem: Fizz and Buzz multiples can be any integers, and "from 1 to 100" can be replaced by any finite [range] or infinite [count].
+Fountain objects generalize this problem: Fizz and Buzz multiples can be any nonzero integers, and "from 1 to 100" can be replaced by any finite [range] or infinite [count].

 [range]: https://docs.python.org/3/library/stdtypes.html?highlight=range#range
 [count]: https://docs.python.org/3/library/itertools.html#itertools.count